Starting a business online

 Doing market research will help you establish:

 - How you can provide something different or be able to do it better.

 If, whilst doing your research, you find you do not seem to have any competitors, you need to ask yourself why this could be?
-Does it mean that you are the only person who has ever come up with this bright idea, or does it mean there is no market for it?
+For example, does it mean that you are the only person who has ever come up with this bright idea, or does it mean there is no market for it?

-All of these questions (and more) form a vital part of your offer and if you do not get your research right then you could end up making a costly mistake.
+All of these questions (and more) form a vital part of your offer, and if you do not get your research right, you could make a costly mistake.

 Hubspot has a great guide and template you can download for free to help you research your online market.

-If you have a very limited budget to put towards your research, there are a few ways of achieving it on little to no budget:
+If you have a minimal budget to put towards your research, there are a few ways of achieving it on little to no budget:

 - Use social media to engage with interested parties or ask trusted followers for advice/feedback on the idea.
 Responses will generally be refreshingly honest – so be prepared for some eye-opening honesty!